 How can I receive venison or game protein from this program?

 Currently, the program is setup so that hunters donate their game to a processor who gives the meat to a charitable organization for distribution.
-In this case, you would need to contact your local organization or state program and affiliate for more information.
+In this case, you would need to contact your local organization or state program for more information.

 NRA Hunters for the Hungry is a state-by-state cooperative effort among hunters, sportsmen's associations, meat processors, state meat inspectors and hunger relief organizations to help feed those in need.
 Over the past three years, such programs have brought hundreds of thousands of pounds of venison to homeless shelters, soup kitchens and food banks.